 The state-backed British Business Bank is dedicated to helping provide UK SME funding.
 One of the British Business Bank’s partners is Funding Circle, which is a peer-to-peer lending platform that small businesses can use to access finance.

 - RBS and NatWest offer over £1bn to small businesses

-- 6 of the best business loans compared
+- The best business loans compared

 - Top tips for a successful first-time business loan application

 - What is business insurance?

 SME funding – the government and Funding Circle